KateMzz/University_ranks/README.md

 2) Check your Chrome version (Help - About Google Chrome)

-3) Follow the link to dowload the webdriver the same version as your Chrome: https://chromedriver.chromium.org/downloads
+3) Follow the link to download the webdriver (same version as your Chrome): https://chromedriver.chromium.org/downloads

 4) Change the all paths in the code